veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦  // Interpret UB[4] bits as VideoPacketType instead of sound rate, size, and type. ¦  // See the ExVideoTagBody section below for corresponding pseudocode.             ¦
 ¦  videoPacketType = UB[4] as VideoPacketType    // at byte boundary after this read ¦  CodedFramesX          = 3,                                                        ¦
 ¦                                                                                    ¦                                                                                    ¦
-¦  while (videoPacketType == VideoPacketType.ModEx) {                                ¦  // ExVideoTagBody does not contain video data.
+¦  // Process each ModEx data packet                                                 ¦  // ExVideoTagBody does not contain video data.
 Instead, it contains               ¦
-¦    //                                                                              ¦  // an AMF-encoded metadata.
+¦  while (videoPacketType == VideoPacketType.ModEx) {                                ¦  // an AMF-encoded metadata.
 Refer to the Metadata Frame section for               ¦
-¦    // process the ModEx for the current videoPacketType                            ¦  // an illustration of its usage.
+¦    // Determine the size of the packet ModEx data (ranging from 1 to 256 bytes)    ¦  // an illustration of its usage.
 For example, the metadata might include          ¦
-¦    //                                                                              ¦  // HDR information.
+¦    modExDataSize = UI8 + 1                                                         ¦  // HDR information.
 This also enables future possibilities for expressing         ¦
 ¦                                                                                    ¦  // additional metadata meant for subsequent video sequences.                      ¦
-¦    // Determine the size of the packet ModEx data in bytes (1-256)                 ¦  //                                                                                ¦
+¦    // If maximum 8-bit size is not sufficient, use a 16-bit value                  ¦  //                                                                                ¦
-¦    modExDataSize = UI8 + 1                                                         ¦  // If VideoPacketType.Metadata is present, the FrameType flags                    ¦
+¦    if (modExDataSize == 256) {                                                     ¦  // If VideoPacketType.Metadata is present, the FrameType flags                    ¦
-¦                                                                                    ¦  // at the top of this table should be ignored.                                    ¦
+¦      modExDataSize = UI16 + 1;                                                     ¦  // at the top of this table should be ignored.                                    ¦
+¦    }                                                                               ¦  Metadata              = 4,                                                        ¦
+¦                                                                                    ¦                                                                                    ¦
-¦    // Fetch the packet ModEx data based on its size                                ¦  Metadata              = 4,                                                        ¦
+¦    // Fetch the packet ModEx data based on its determined size                     ¦  // Carriage of bitstream in MPEG-2 TS format                                      ¦
-¦    modExData = UI8[modExDataSize]                                                  ¦                                                                                    ¦
+¦    modExData = UI8[modExDataSize]                                                  ¦  //                                                                                ¦
-¦                                                                                    ¦  // Carriage of bitstream in MPEG-2 TS format                                      ¦
+¦                                                                                    ¦  // PacketTypeSequenceStart and PacketTypeMPEG2TSSequenceStart                     ¦
-¦    // fetch the VideoPacketOptionType                                              ¦  //                                                                                ¦
+¦    // fetch the VideoPacketOptionType                                              ¦  // are mutually exclusive                                                         ¦
-¦    videoPacketModExType = UB[4] as VideoPacketModExType                            ¦  // PacketTypeSequenceStart and PacketTypeMPEG2TSSequenceStart                     ¦
+¦    videoPacketModExType = UB[4] as VideoPacketModExType                            ¦  MPEG2TSSequenceStart  = 5,                                                        ¦
-¦                                                                                    ¦  // are mutually exclusive                                                         ¦
+¦                                                                                    ¦                                                                                    ¦
-¦    // Update videoPacketType                                                       ¦  MPEG2TSSequenceStart  = 5,                                                        ¦
+¦    // Update videoPacketType                                                       ¦  // Turns on video multitrack mode                                                 ¦
-¦    videoPacketType = UB[4] as VideoPacketType  // at byte boundary after this read ¦                                                                                    ¦
+¦    videoPacketType = UB[4] as VideoPacketType  // at byte boundary after this read ¦  Multitrack            = 6,                                                        ¦
-¦                                                                                    ¦  // Turns on video multitrack mode                                                 ¦
+¦                                                                                    ¦                                                                                    ¦
-¦    if (videoPacketModExType == VideoPacketModExType.TimestampOffsetNano) {         ¦  Multitrack            = 6,                                                        ¦
+¦    if (videoPacketModExType == VideoPacketModExType.TimestampOffsetNano) {         ¦  // ModEx is a special signal within the VideoPacketType enum that                 ¦
-¦      // This block processes TimestampOffsetNano to enhance RTMP timescale         ¦                                                                                    ¦
+¦      // This block processes TimestampOffsetNano to enhance RTMP timescale         ¦  // serves to both modify and extend the behavior of the current packet.           ¦
-¦      // accuracy and compatibility with formats like MP4, M2TS, and Safari's       ¦  // ModEx is a special signal within the VideoPacketType enum that                 ¦
+¦      // accuracy and compatibility with formats like MP4, M2TS, and Safari's       ¦  // When this signal is encountered, it indicates the presence of                  ¦
 ¦      // Media Source Extensions.
-It ensures precise synchronization without        ¦  // serves to both modify and extend the behavior of the current packet.           ¦
+It ensures precise synchronization without        ¦  // additional modifiers or extensions, requiring further processing to            ¦
-¦      // altering core RTMP timestamps, applying only to the current media          ¦  // When this signal is encountered, it indicates the presence of                  ¦
+¦      // altering core RTMP timestamps, applying only to the current media          ¦  // adjust or augment the packet's functionality.
+ModEx can be used to             ¦
 ¦      // message.
-These adjustments enhance synchronization and timing              ¦  // additional modifiers or extensions, requiring further processing to            ¦
+These adjustments enhance synchronization and timing              ¦  // introduce new capabilities or modify existing ones, such as                    ¦
-¦      // accuracy in media messages while preserving the core RTMP timestamp        ¦  // adjust or augment the packet's functionality.
-ModEx can be used to             ¦
+¦      // accuracy in media messages while preserving the core RTMP timestamp        ¦  // enabling support for high-precision timestamps or other advanced               ¦
-¦      // integrity.                                                                 ¦  // introduce new capabilities or modify existing ones, such as                    ¦
+¦      // integrity.                                                                 ¦  // features that enhance the base packet structure.                               ¦
-¦      //                                                                            ¦  // enabling support for high-precision timestamps or other advanced               ¦
+¦      //                                                                            ¦  ModEx                 = 7,                                                        ¦
-¦      // NOTE:                                                                      ¦  // features that enhance the base packet structure.                               ¦
+¦      // NOTE:                                                                      ¦                                                                                    ¦
-¦      // - 1 millisecond (ms) = 1,000,000 nanoseconds (ns).                         ¦  ModEx                 = 7,                                                        ¦
+¦      // - 1 millisecond (ms) = 1,000,000 nanoseconds (ns).                         ¦  //  8 - Reserved                                                                  ¦
-¦      // - Maximum value representable with 20 bits is 1,048,575 ns                 ¦                                                                                    ¦
+¦      // - Maximum value representable with 20 bits is 1,048,575 ns                 ¦  // ...                                                                            ¦
-¦      //   (just over 1 ms), allowing precise sub-millisecond adjustments.          ¦  //  8 - Reserved                                                                  ¦
+¦      //   (just over 1 ms), allowing precise sub-millisecond adjustments.          ¦  // 14 - reserved                                                                  ¦
-¦      // - modExData must be at least 3 bytes, storing values up to 999,999 ns.     ¦  // ...                                                                            ¦
+¦      // - modExData must be at least 3 bytes, storing values up to 999,999 ns.     ¦  // 15 - reserved                                                                  ¦
-¦      videoTimestampNanoOffset = bytesToUI24(modExData)                             ¦  // 14 - reserved                                                                  ¦
+¦      videoTimestampNanoOffset = bytesToUI24(modExData)                             ¦}                                                                                   ¦
-¦                                                                                    ¦  // 15 - reserved                                                                  ¦
-¦      // TODO: Integrate this nanosecond offset into timestamp management           ¦}                                                                                   ¦
-¦      // to accurately adjust the presentation time.                                ¦                                                                                    ¦
-¦    }                                                                               ¦enum VideoPacketModExType {                                                         ¦
-¦  }                                                                                 ¦  TimestampOffsetNano   = 0,                                                        ¦
 ¦                                                                                    ¦                                                                                    ¦
+¦      // TODO: Integrate this nanosecond offset into timestamp management           ¦enum VideoPacketModExType {                                                         ¦
+¦      // to accurately adjust the presentation time.                                ¦  TimestampOffsetNano   = 0,                                                        ¦
+¦    }                                                                               ¦                                                                                    ¦
-¦  if (                                                                              ¦  // ...                                                                            ¦
+¦  }                                                                                 ¦  // ...                                                                            ¦
-¦    videoPacketType != VideoPacketType.Metadata &&                                  ¦  // 14 - reserved                                                                  ¦
+¦                                                                                    ¦  // 14 - reserved                                                                  ¦
-¦    videoFrameType == VideoFrameType.Command                                        ¦  // 15 - reserved                                                                  ¦
+¦  if (                                                                              ¦  // 15 - reserved                                                                  ¦
-¦  ) {                                                                               ¦}                                                                                   ¦
+¦    videoPacketType != VideoPacketType.Metadata &&                                  ¦}                                                                                   ¦
-¦    videoCommand = UI8 as VideoCommand                                              ¦                                                                                    ¦
+¦    videoFrameType == VideoFrameType.Command                                        ¦                                                                                    ¦
-¦                                                                                    ¦enum VideoFourCc {                                                                  ¦
+¦  ) {                                                                               ¦enum VideoFourCc {                                                                  ¦
-¦    // ExVideoTagBody has no payload if we got here.                                ¦  //                                                                                ¦
+¦    videoCommand = UI8 as VideoCommand                                              ¦  //                                                                                ¦
-¦    // Set boolean to not try to process the video body.                            ¦  // Valid FOURCC values for signaling support of video codecs                      ¦
+¦                                                                                    ¦  // Valid FOURCC values for signaling support of video codecs                      ¦
-¦    processVideoBody = false                                                        ¦  // in the enhanced FourCC pipeline.
+¦    // ExVideoTagBody has no payload if we got here.                                ¦  // in the enhanced FourCC pipeline.
 In this context, support                      ¦
-¦  } else if (videoPacketType == VideoPacketType.Multitrack) {                       ¦  // for a FourCC codec MUST be signaled via the enhanced                           ¦
+¦    // Set boolean to not try to process the video body.                            ¦  // for a FourCC codec MUST be signaled via the enhanced                           ¦
-¦    isVideoMultitrack = true;                                                       ¦  // "connect" command.                                                             ¦
+¦    processVideoBody = false                                                        ¦  // "connect" command.                                                             ¦
+¦  } else if (videoPacketType == VideoPacketType.Multitrack) {                       ¦  //                                                                                ¦
+¦    isVideoMultitrack = true;                                                       ¦                                                                                    ¦
-¦    videoMultitrackType = UB[4] as AvMultitrackType                                 ¦  //                                                                                ¦
+¦    videoMultitrackType = UB[4] as AvMultitrackType                                 ¦  Vp8         = makeFourCc("vp08"),                                                 ¦
-¦                                                                                    ¦                                                                                    ¦
+¦                                                                                    ¦  Vp9         = makeFourCc("vp09"),                                                 ¦
-¦    // Fetch VideoPacketType for all video tracks in the video message.             ¦  Vp8         = makeFourCc("vp08"),                                                 ¦
+¦    // Fetch VideoPacketType for all video tracks in the video message.             ¦  Av1         = makeFourCc("av01"),                                                 ¦
-¦    // This fetch MUST not result in a VideoPacketType.Multitrack                   ¦  Vp9         = makeFourCc("vp09"),                                                 ¦
+¦    // This fetch MUST not result in a VideoPacketType.Multitrack                   ¦  Avc         = makeFourCc("avc1"),                                                 ¦
-¦    videoPacketType = UB[4] as VideoPacketType                                      ¦  Av1         = makeFourCc("av01"),                                                 ¦
+¦    videoPacketType = UB[4] as VideoPacketType                                      ¦  Hevc        = makeFourCc("hvc1"),                                                 ¦
-¦                                                                                    ¦  Avc         = makeFourCc("avc1"),                                                 ¦
+¦                                                                                    ¦}                                                                                   ¦
-¦    if (videoMultitrackType != AvMultitrackType.ManyTracksManyCodecs) {             ¦  Hevc        = makeFourCc("hvc1"),                                                 ¦
+¦    if (videoMultitrackType != AvMultitrackType.ManyTracksManyCodecs) {             ¦                                                                                    ¦
 ¦      // The tracks are encoded with the same codec.
-Fetch the FOURCC for them      ¦}                                                                                   ¦
+Fetch the FOURCC for them      ¦enum AvMultitrackType {                                                             ¦
+¦      videoFourCc = FOURCC as VideoFourCc                                           ¦  //                                                                                ¦
+¦    }                                                                               ¦  // Used by audio and video pipeline                                               ¦
+¦  } else {                                                                          ¦  //                                                                                ¦
 ¦    videoFourCc = FOURCC as VideoFourCc                                             ¦                                                                                    ¦
-¦    }                                                                               ¦enum AvMultitrackType {                                                             ¦
-¦  } else {                                                                          ¦  //                                                                                ¦
-¦    videoFourCc = FOURCC as VideoFourCc                                             ¦  // Used by audio and video pipeline                                               ¦
-¦  }                                                                                 ¦  //                                                                                ¦
-¦}                                                                                   ¦                                                                                    ¦
-¦                                                                                    ¦  OneTrack              = 0,                                                        ¦
+¦  }                                                                                 ¦  OneTrack              = 0,                                                        ¦
-¦                                                                                    ¦  ManyTracks            = 1,                                                        ¦
+¦}                                                                                   ¦  ManyTracks            = 1,                                                        ¦
 ¦                                                                                    ¦  ManyTracksManyCodecs  = 2,                                                        ¦
 ¦                                                                                    ¦                                                                                    ¦
 ¦                                                                                    ¦  //  3 - Reserved                                                                  ¦